This post may contain affiliate links, from which we earn an income.

 Head up to Pierre Loti Hill, where you can enjoy the ultimate panoramic view of the Golden Horn, a major urban waterway and the primary inlet of the Bosphorus.
 Look on a map and you can see the waterway is shaped like a horn, and so-called because of the riches that were made here.

 After your panoramic view, take a Bosphorus cruise to really appreciate the Ottoman architecture of bygone days and find out just how busy this important stretch of water is, or head to Tarihi Hocapaşa Lokantaları street for a taste of real homecooked Turkish comfort food.
+You should leave a tip in Turkey, especially in places like this where the authentic Turkish food is such good value for money.

 Road trips from Istanbul along the Aegean coast or to Pamukkale and Cappadocia are easily organised, and you can also get domestic flights from here to many other Turkish airports if the drive is just too far.